heymarkwetzel/ux-portfolio/projects/unitedairlines-NEW.md

 ---

 `2014` United Airlines decided to move away from SHARES (a command-line interface) to Aero (GUI).
-SHARES was hampering their ability to hire, and keep, talent because it is very difficult to learn.
-We literally were working under a "No More Tears" initiative; less agents calling in sick or leaving work crying.
+SHARES was hampering their ability to keep talent because it is very difficult to learn.
+We were working under a literal "No More Tears" initiative; less agents calling in sick or leaving work crying.

 ### Project Goals
 - Create a fully functioning GUI that utilizes the back end functionality of SHARES